M+NetMail

-In late February 2007, Novell sold the Netmail source code and brand name to Messaging Architects, which has since release a new version.
+In late February 2007, Novell sold the Netmail source code and brand name to Messaging Architects, which has since released a new version.
 This new version came with several long-awaited fixes along with a new "web 2.0" web mail client.

 Since 2014 Netmail EMEA uses the brand name to deliver software solution.
 Netmail EMEA is as a formally subsidiary from Messaging Architects (called later Netmail/NetGovern) and now part of Ipro Tech.

 Positioning

 NetMail is not designed as a group collaboration software, such as Novell GroupWise, IBM Lotus Notes / Domino, or Microsoft Exchange Server.
 It is not positioned to compete with those products.

 Design

 M+NetMail is designed around open standards, including LDAP, PKCS, iCal, POP3, IMAP4, SSL, and S/MIME.
 Because it is standards-based, there is no "native" client.
 It instead works with any standards-based IMAP4, POP3 or iCal client.
 The web interface is likewise usable by most web browsers.